Taking your exams

 If you become aware of circumstances which appear to indicate that another student has committed an act of academic misconduct, you are encouraged to report such circumstances, at the earliest opportunity, to your lecturer or School Director of Studies or Associate Dean for Teaching.
 Providing this reporting is done in good faith, the University will view it positively and will seek to maintain your anonymity wherever possible and protect you.

-How to get help during your exam
+How to get help during your exam (the helpline)

 If you have any problems downloading the exam paper or uploading your answers during an online exam, help will be available as follows: